If you're anything like me, when you see a job listing for a call center agent you're probably thinking, "Call centers are still up and running?"

 Between starting salaries of $30K, major perks and promotions, the journey is only upwards for agents.
 Call centers are known for quick promotions, whether or not you've been around for a while.
 Your work speaks for you.
-So if you're good at what you do - chances are, you'll be promoted before you even know it.
+So if you're good at what you do, chances are you'll be promoted before you know it.

 1. There may be unpredictable hours and stress.

 Since most companies have global audiences, being in different time zones can sometimes mean you have to be prepared to work nights or weekends.
-That, too, includes working with different customer personalities from around the globe.
+That means working with different customers from around the globe.

 This means long hours and never-ending customer service.
 But through these experiences, you develop major problem-solving skills and learn how to work independently despite the stress.
 After a point, you'll be able to provide exceptional customer service, even when you feel the need to recharge.

 This, ultimately, will prep you for future challenges and leadership positions.